The (un)importance of consistent art-making

 Take a break

-Suddenly I realized that I don’t hold on to my daily painting that strict either.
-I paint every single weekday, but I take off every weekend and holiday.
-At those moments my children are at home and I prefer to spend time with them.
-Apart from that, I like to have a break from my painting regularly.
+Suddenly I realized that I don’t need to hold on to my daily painting that strict.
+Sometimes I need or like to have a break from my painting.
 I don’t feel ‘guilty’ I don’t paint because I deliberately choose not to paint at these moments.
+Sometimes life is just busy enough without painting.
+Sometimes I just don’t feel like it.

 At the same time, dare to be inconsistent.
 Don’t force yourself too hard, don’t become your own slave driver, and take time off if you need to.